IndiaFilingsIndiaFilings

 Procedure for Company Compliance in Punjab

-• Conduct board meetings to approve draft financials.
+• Conduct a board meeting to finalize the draft financial statements.

 Penalties for Non-Compliance in Punjab